-This prospectus supplement and accompanying prospectus contains forward-looking statements that involve substantial risks and uncertainties.
+This prospectus supplement and the accompanying prospectus contain forward-looking statements that involve substantial risks and uncertainties.
 These forward-looking statements are not historical facts, but rather are based on current expectations, estimates and projections about us, our current and prospective portfolio investments, our industry, our beliefs, and our assumptions.
 Words such as "anticipates," "expects," "intends," "plans," "believes," "seeks," "estimates," "would," "should," "targets," "projects" and variations of these words and similar expressions are intended to identify forward-looking statements.
 These statements are not guarantees of future performance and are subject to risks, uncertainties and other factors, some of which are beyond our control and difficult to predict and could cause actual results to differ materially from those expressed or forecasted in the forward-looking statements, including without limitation:

-- Ÿ our inexperience operating a BDC; - \ddot{Y} our dependence on key personnel of our investment advisor and our executive officers; - Ÿ our ability to maintain or develop referral relationships; - Ÿ our ability to manage our business effectively; - Ÿ our use of leverage; - Ÿ the availability of additional capital on attractive terms or at all; - \ddot{Y} uncertain valuations of our portfolio investments; - Ÿ competition for investment opportunities; - \ddot{Y} actual and potential conflicts of interest with our investment advisor; - Ÿ potential divergent interests of our investment advisor and our stockholders arising from our management and incentive fee structure; - \ddot{Y} constraint on investment due to access to material nonpublic information; - Ÿ other potential conflicts of interest; - Ÿ SBA regulations affecting our wholly-owned SBIC subsidiary; - Ÿ changes in interest rates; - Y the impact of a protracted decline in the liquidity of credit markets on our business and portfolio investments; - \ddot{Y} fluctuations in our quarterly operating results; - Ÿ our ability to maintain our status as a RIC and as a BDC; - $\ddot{\mathrm{Y}}$ the timing, form and amount of any distributions from our portfolio companies;
+- Ÿ our inexperience operating a BDC; - \ddot{Y} our dependence on key personnel of our investment advisor and our executive officers; - Ÿ our ability to maintain or develop referral relationships; - Ÿ our ability to manage our business effectively; - Ÿ our ability to receive a second SBIC license; - Ÿ our use of leverage; - \ddot{Y} the availability of additional capital on attractive terms or at all; - Ÿ uncertain valuations of our portfolio investments; - Ÿ competition for investment opportunities; - Ÿ actual and potential conflicts of interest with our investment advisor; - Ÿ potential divergent interests of our investment advisor and our stockholders arising from our management and incentive fee structure; - Ÿ constraint on investment due to access to material nonpublic information; - Ÿ other potential conflicts of interest; - Ÿ SBA regulations affecting our wholly-owned SBIC subsidiary; - Ÿ changes in interest rates; - \ddot{Y} the impact of a protracted decline in the liquidity of credit markets on our business and portfolio investments; - Ÿ fluctuations in our quarterly operating results; - Ÿ our ability to maintain our status as a RIC and as a BDC; - \ddot{Y} the timing, form and amount of any distributions from our portfolio companies;

-- Ÿ changes in laws or regulations applicable to us; - Ÿ possible resignation of our investment advisor or administrator; - Ÿ the general economy and its impact on the industries in which we invest; - Ÿ risks associated with investing in lower middle-market companies; - Y the ability of our investment advisor to identify, invest in and monitor companies that meet our investment criteria; - Ÿ our ability to invest in qualifying assets; and - \ddot{Y} our ability to identify and timely close on investment opportunities.
+- Ÿ changes in laws or regulations applicable to us; - Ÿ dilution risks related to issuing shares below our current net asset value; - Ÿ possible resignation of our investment advisor or administrator; - Ÿ the general economy and its impact on the industries in which we invest; - Ÿ risks associated with investing in lower middle-market companies; - Y the ability of our investment advisor to identify, invest in and monitor companies that meet our investment criteria; - \ddot{Y} our ability to invest in qualifying assets; and - \ddot{Y} our ability to identify and timely close on investment opportunities.